 Namely, from the perspective of the client, it is vital so they take an active role in the project and if necessary assist the software house with any clarification and doubts on the requirements during the project.
 In that matter, the delegation of authority and empowerment to a certain employee would be a good solution.
 Such a person often called an ambassador, is responsible for making the decision as to the requirement and their clarification to the development process.
 Secondly, during requirements elicitation and gathering sessions, selection of key stakeholders is necessary by the client.
 If some key departments have been omitted, the overall solution might lack the crucial functionalities.
 For instance, critical factors affecting the solution might come from the compliance unit.
 Thus, selection of stakeholders and key end-users of the intended software solution that do not change often in a project is one of the critical factors to successful implementation.

 On the other hand, the customer is not alone in taking an active role in this relationship.
-Depending on the structure and methodology of work between the client and software house, the latter party should designate appropriate people to continue this relationship in the software development lifecycle.
+Depending on the structure and methodology of work between the client and software development partner, the latter party should designate appropriate people to continue this relationship in the software development lifecycle.
 Typically, persons responsible for the customer relationship management from the software house are either a project manager, delivery manager or business analyst.
 These roles are instrumental during the initial stage of the project where requirement gathering and elicitation take place.
 They assist the client in articulating the requirements and transform this business language to the development team that further handle implementation of the certain future of the solution.
-In a general sense, the software house should also specify the initial cost of the project to the nearest increment of the solution.
+In a general sense, the software product development company should also specify the initial cost of the project to the nearest increment of the solution.
 It is also necessary so both parties agree on the definition of quality of the service and the approximate timeline for the first stage of the project increment.
 The software house as a technical expert in the delivery process should inform the customer on the process of implementation of features, its needs towards the client within the whole project lifecycle and their constant readiness to help and clarify any doubts within the development process.

 The whole process of ‘getting to know each other’ can take from 3 months up to 1 year and that includes the understanding of the customers’ business, negotiations, needed approvals and paperwork.
 This process is usually not linear, a lot of aspects occur simultaneously, are mutually dependent of each other.